 I've recommended Cheryl Sternman Rule's cookbook, Ripe to you before.
 It's a tribute to peak fruits and vegetables in a cookbook full of witty writing, gorgeous photos by Paulette Phlipot, and reliably fantastic recipes.

 Today I get to share Cheryl's recipe for Spinach Smoked Gouda Frittata with Tomatoes (think of it as a lightened up Breakfast Quiche).
 You'll love it, I promise!

 The genius behind these recipes is that they're so simple, but the flavor sum of the ingredients is consistently greater than its parts.
 Here, for example: eggs, spinach, smoked gouda, fresh tomato.
 I would gladly eat any of those lovely ingredients separately, but together...amazing.

-Yes, you have to turn the oven on for a few minutes – but it’s just the broiler, so it’s totally reasonable even if you’re in triple digits.
-Whip this up on a lazy Saturday morning with some crispy breakfast potatoes (as we did), or serve it for dinner on a weeknight along with a simple green salad and maybe some Cheesy Potatoes.
+Yes, you have to turn the oven on for a few minutes - but it's just the broiler, so it's totally reasonable even if you're in triple digits.
+Whip this up on a lazy Saturday morning with some Skillet Potatoes (as we did), or serve it for dinner on a weeknight along with a simple green salad and maybe some Cheesy Potatoes.

 - 4 large eggs